neo4j/graphql/docs/rfcs/rfc-025-pagination-2-0.md

 * We want to be able to use offset on connections and cursor on normal fields
 * We want to be able to sort on relationships fields for connections using offset pagination
 * [Sorting on aggregations](https://github.com/neo4j/graphql/issues/1156)
+* Add an opt-in field as cursor instead of the auto-generated one

 ## Open Questions